 An underwater remotely operated vehicle (ROV) must be able to maneuver successfully under its own power.
 If a vehicle cannot maneuver to the appropriate location to perform its task, the vehicle is of no use.

-The course consists of Multiple stations in wich the vehicles will have to manuver and actuate equiptment on the pool floor.
-The max pool depth for this event is 5'
+The course consists of three stations in which the vehicles will have to maneuver and actuate equipment in the pool.
+The max pool depth for this event is 7'